ralovely/simple_hashtag/README.md

 4. Commit your changes (`git commit -am 'Add some feature'`)
 5. Push to the branch (`git push origin my-new-feature`)
 6. Create new Pull Request

+To run tests:

+1. Go to spec/dummy in the forked folder
+2. Run migrations `rake db:test:prepare`
+3. Be happy!s